Choosing the right home care provider

-Your personal care plan: what an agency should ask you
+The questions that a home care agency should ask you

-The agency should carry out their own assessment before offering a care plan.
-They should do this regardless of how the care is being arranged and funded (for example, through the council or by an individual).
+The agency should carry out their own assessment before drawing up a care plan.
+They should do this regardless of who is arranging and paying for the care.
 They are likely to look at:

-- the help you need, and details of any medical conditions and medication
+- your care needs, and details of any medical conditions and medication

-- your ability to see, hear and communicate, and your preferred method of communicating
+- your ability to see, hear and communicate

 - any problems with continence or mobility and any equipment you use

 - your religious and cultural needs

 - your mental capacity and whether you are able to make decisions about your care

 - who else is involved in supporting you and does anyone else have authority to make decisions on your behalf, for example, if they hold Power of Attorney